distrakt/OmEspHelpers/README.md

 | Mobile ready        | The generated HTML works well on your phone, and is fine on desktop. |
 | LED status          | By default, LED_BUILTIN blinks out the last part of the device's IP address.
 Also flashes for network activity |
 | Easy to use         | The example below shows how a dozen lines of code or less brings up your IoT user interface in a browser |
-| Conformat HTML      | The generated HTML passes https://validator.w3.org/
+| Conformant HTML      | The generated HTML passes https://validator.w3.org/

 ## Platforms ##